-Kedarnath is a Hindu temple dedicated to Lord Shiva.
-It is one of the holiest pilgrim centers in northern India.
+Kedarnath Jyotirlinga is a holiest Hindu temple dedicated to Lord Shiva.
+It is one of the holiest pilgrimage centers in northern India.
 The temple was built by Pandavas and revived by Adi Sankaracharya and is a one of the twelve Jyotirlingas, the holiest Hindu shrines of Shiva.
-The Kedarnath temple is one of the four major sites in "Chota Char Dham" pilgrimage of Uttarakhand State.
-Kedarnath temple also a part of Panch Kedar and comes in first number of Panch Kedars circuit in uttarakhand.
-The Lord Shankar here in the form of the shape of the back of Bull (hump).
+The Kedarnath Jyotirlinga temple is one of the four major sites in "Chota Char Dham" pilgrimage of Uttarakhand State.
+The Kedarnath Jyotirlinga temple also a part of Panch Kedar and comes in first number of Panch Kedars circuit in Uttarakhand.
+The Lord Shankar here in the form of the shape of the back of Bull (the Hump).

-Kedarnath Built between the 9th and 11th century, it has retained its indelible unity with the austere Kedar Parvat in the distance.
+The Kedarnath Jyotirlinga Temple is built between the 9th and 11th century, it has retained its indelible unity with the austere Kedar Parvat in the distance.
 That this was accomplished ten centuries ago and at an altitude of over 3,500 meters above sea level in this snow-clad region is astonishing.
 The architects of temple that time look great, beautiful and architecturally stable also, after the flooding of 2013, a few cracks appeared in the left and front walls.
-A door was damaged, but the temple stands firm – proof of the technical rigor of the architects who built it.
+A door was damaged, but the temple stands firm, this is the proof of the technical rigor of the architects who built it.

 During the winter season, due to heavy snowfall, the Temple is closed and no one stays in Kedarnath for six months (November to April).
 The Palki with the utsava murti of Lord Kedarnath is transferred to the Omkareshwar Temple, Ukhimath, Rudraprayag.

 Travelers can book online registration for Kedarnath Jyotirlinga darshan (100 INR) and get a bio-metric registration pass at Rishikesh bus stand.
-Travelers can also avail a VIP pass facility at 2100 INR per person to avoid the line.
-The Helicopter Service also available from guptkashi and journey from Helicopter It will take about 8-10 mins to reach.
+Travelers can also avail a VIP pass facility at 2100 INR per person to avoid the long queue.
+The Helicopter Service also available from the Guptkashi and journey from Helicopter It will take about 8-10 mins to reach the Dham.

 April/May to June and September to October/November, avoid rainy season (Jul - Aug)